Classification: Monoclonal Antibody

-Obinutuzumab is a synthetic (man made) antibody directed against a protein called CD20, found on the surface of normal and cancerous B-cells, which are part of the immune system.
+Obinutuzumab is a monoclonal antibody.
+Monoclonal antibodies are created in a lab to attach to the targets found on specific types of cancer cells.
+The antibody “calls” the immune system to attack the cell it is attached to, resulting in the immune system killing the cell.
+These antibodies can work in different ways, including stimulating the immune system to kill the cell, blocking cell growth or other functions necessary for cell growth.
+Obinutuzumab is directed against a protein called CD20, found on the surface of normal and cancerous B-cells, which are part of the immune system.
 More than 90% of CLL cases affect the B cells, making this a good target for therapy.
-An antibody is a part of the immune system that "marks" things (such as germs, bacteria and, in this case, cancer cells) to be destroyed by the immune system.
 Once this medication attaches itself to the B cells expressing CD20, it summons the body's immune system to attack and destroy those cells.

 How to Take Obinutuzumab

 Obinutuzumab is given by intravenous (IV, into a vein) infusion.
-It may take several hours or longer to receive your first dose of obinutuzumab.
 You will receive premedication with oral steroids, acetaminophen, and anti-histamine to prevent an infusion reaction.
-Depending on how you tolerate the medication, you may receive subsequent doses more quickly.

 Possible Side Effects of Obinutuzumab

 There are a number of things you can do to manage the side effects of obinutuzumab.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Infusion Related Reactions

 Infusion reactions are common with this medication.
 This can cause difficulty breathing, chills, fever, flushing, low blood pressure, "racing" heart, and nausea and vomiting.
-You will receive oral steroids, acetaminophen (Tylenol®), and diphenhydramine prior to the infusion to help prevent these reactions.
+You will receive oral streroids, Tylenol and diphenhydramine prior to the infusion to help prevent these reactions.
+Some patients will also receive a steroid before the infusion to prevent a reaction.
 Reactions are most common during the first week of therapy, including the evening after the infusion.
-Your doctor or nurse will tell you what to do if this happens.
+Your oncology care team will tell you what to do if this happens.